authand/pomidor-manager/README.md

-# Password Manager Program
+# Pomidor Manager

 ## Project Description
-The **Password Manager Program** is a secure and user-friendly tool with a graphical interface for generating, storing, and managing passwords.
-It uses modern encryption algorithms to ensure data protection.
-Suitable for both everyday users and professional needs.
+The **Password Manager Program** is a tool with a graphical interface for generating, storing, and managing passwords.

 **(Not 100% secure, do not use for sensitive data, for educational purposes only).**